K 12 Education Visa Sponsorship Jobs in New Hampshire

 Which visa types are most common for K-12 education roles in New Hampshire?

-The H-1B is the most common visa for K-12 educators in New Hampshire, typically supporting positions like special education teachers, school psychologists, and curriculum specialists that require a relevant bachelor's degree or higher.
-Some districts and independent schools also use the J-1 exchange visitor visa, particularly for teachers participating in cultural exchange programs.
+The H-1B visa is the most common visa for K-12 educators in New Hampshire, typically supporting positions like special education teachers, school psychologists, and curriculum specialists that require a relevant bachelor's degree or higher.
+Some districts and independent schools also use the J-1 visa exchange visitor visa, particularly for teachers participating in cultural exchange programs.
 TN visas may apply for Canadian or Mexican nationals in qualifying education roles.

 Which employers sponsor visas for K-12 education roles in New Hampshire?